gvwilson/sdxpy/src/http/index.md

 Most real requests have a few extra lines called
 [%g http_header "headers" %],
-which are key value pairs like the three shown below:
+which are key-value pairs like the three shown below:

 [% inc file="http_request_headers.txt" %]

-Unlike the keys in hash tables, keys may appear any number of times in HTTP headers, so that (for example) a request can specify that it's willing to accept several types of content.
+Unlike the keys in hash tables,
+[%i "key" "keys" %] may appear any number of times in HTTP headers, so that (for example) a request can specify that it's willing to accept several types of content.